From CampusBird Blog

 Salve Regina University takes the concept of a campus walking map to the next level.
 The campus tree walking tour takes visitors on a guided tour of the many varieties of trees found on campus, with the added benefit of a good workout in the process.
 By the time they’ve completed the tour, visitors will have a solid grasp on the best ways to move about the campus by foot or by bike.

 Many schools highlight activities that can be done on foot, such as frisbee golf courses, other types of campus tours, and routes to get around construction zones.
 With CampusBird, marking these paths on your campus map is a simple thing to do, and can help incoming and current students and visitors get to know the campus faster.
-Many freshman don’t have a car, so they’ll be spending plenty of time exploring the campus on foot and by bicycle.
+Many freshmen don’t have a car, so they’ll be spending plenty of time exploring the campus on foot and by bicycle.
 Plus, it gives your school the added benefit of sustainability pushes by highlighting the easy accessibility of green transportation.